 During fractioned crystallization, as the magma is cooling, the minerals with the highest melting temperature crystallize earlier and separate from the melt leaving a magma with a changed composition: the minerals that crystallize earlier are the undersaturated ones like Olivine, Pyroxene and calcium Plagioclase.
 Everything is clearly described by the graph at right, known as Bowen’s Series: On the left side are the ferromagnesian minerals, among which Olivine and Pyroxene that crystallize early; then it’s up to Amphiboles and Biotite; at the same time, the Plagioclase series crystallizes from the calcium to the sodium units; at the bottom are the minerals that crystallize later: Orthoclase, Muscovite and quartz in the same order.
 The cooling magma loses its high melting temperature components becoming more and more silica-rich.
 The first step is a magma of andesitic/dioritic type.
 A rhyolitic melt has typically 20-40% more quartz of a basalt.
 To reach that composition a basalt must be fractioned up to 20-30 times.
 But during fractioning not all basalts become rhyolites: if silica is not enough we can just obtain saturated trachytes/syenites.
 This is the case of tholeitic basalts that give birth to a family of rocks known as “Pacific Series“; from alkaline basalts we can derive the family of rocks known as “Atlantic Series“.
 The “Mediterranean Series” is a particular family of rocks deriving from alkaline-potassic basalts.
 It is so silica-poor that it cannot reach further than phonolites (see above diagram).
 The series that from basalts gives birth to phonolites is typical of mid-ocean ridges.
 Along the Pacific margin, magmas probably react with the silica-rich continental crust rocks they go through while reaching for the surface.
 In many evolutionary series, the assimilation of surrounding rocks sums up to the usual fractioned crystallization process.

 Rhyolitic magmas melt around 800°C, their viscosity is higher than the basalts’.
 The water content is as high as 10%, which decreases the melting temperature to 600°C if pressure increases.
-Therefore, less viscous basalts can reach the surface more easily, while rhyolitic melts crystallize underground as granite batholiths (see graph at left).
+Therefore, less viscous basalts can reach the surface more easily, while rhyolitic melts crystallize underground as granite batholiths (see graph above).
 Basalts are generally originated during depressurizing processes like extensional tectonics along mid-ocean ridges; granites are generated by high pressure during orogenic processes.
 Basalts are common in ocean floors, whose average composition is very similar; granites are typical of continental crust, which is closer to the diorite-granodiorite composition, by average.

 For what concerns the mantle, some speculated about an Olivine-rich composition since some xenoliths from kimberlitic lavas (typically from very deep, upper-mantle reaching volcano conduits) showed “peridotite”-like composition (a rock almost exclusively made of Olivine).
 Peridotite’s density is nearly 3.3 g/cm3, similar to the values derived from the upper mantle’s seismic properties.
 Thomas H. Jordan of MIT (currently USC) proposed a mantle composition with 60% Olivine, 12% rhombic Pyroxene, 15% monocline Pyroxene, 13% Garnet.
 Such a rock is called “garnet lherzolite”.
 The portion made of Olivine and rhombic Pyroxene (72%) would correspond to the peridotitic part.
 At those depths, the monocline pyroxene could be Omphacite, a mixture of Diopside-Jadeite by composition.
-It is often found together with Garnet in a metamorphic rock known as eclogite (right).
+It is often found together with Garnet in a metamorphic rock known as eclogite (below).

 In other words, a garnet lherzolite mantle would be made of an association of peridotites and eclogites.
 Eclogite has a chemical composition identical to basalt.
 Garnet and Omphacite are stable only at high pressures and temperatures.
 If a sector of the lithosphere was subjected to extensional tectonics, the pressure drop would make them unstable and if they could melt totally.
 If hypothetically they melted totally, they would form a basaltic magma.
 Since it is not common that an eclogite melts 100%, so basaltic magmas are believed to come mostly from the partial melting of peridotites, the 72% part of the mantle’s composition according to Jordan’s model, and only a small percentage from partial melting of eclogite.